You've got less than a week to book Airbnb stays with your Chase Ultimate Rewards points.

-Using Pay Yourself Back to Erase the Airbnb Gift Card Purchase
+Using Pay Yourself Back to Erase the Airbnb Purchase

 To use the benefit, simply log into your Chase online account and head to the Ultimate Rewards homepage.
 From here, you will see the Pay Yourself Back feature listed as one of the options in the top navigation bar.

 Once you select Pay Yourself Back, you will see a list of transactions on your card from the past 90 days that are eligible to remove with Chase Ultimate Rewards points.
-As a reminder, these transactions will be from restaurants, home improvement stores, grocery stores, and both Target and Wal-Mart.
-And you've only got 90 days from the date your purchase posts to your account to remove it with the Pay Yourself Back feature.
-If you don't Pay Yourself Back within 90 days of the transactions posting to your account, they will no longer be available.
+Airbnb transactions through Dec.
+31 will be eligible.

+But you've only got 90 days from the date your purchase posts to your account to remove it with the Pay Yourself Back feature.
+If you don't use Pay Yourself Back within 90 days of the transactions posting to your account, they will no longer be available.

-Since I have the Chase Sapphire Reserve, and the points redeem at 1.5 cents each, $50 is equivalent to 3,333 points.
-If I held the Chase Sapphire Preferred Card, it would cost me 4,000 points to remove the purchase for my Airbnb gift card since the points redeem at 1.25 cents each.
+Since I have the Chase Sapphire Reserve, 5,000 points covered my entire $75 purchase.
+If I held the Chase Sapphire Preferred Card, it would cost me 6,000 points to remove the purchase since the points redeem at 1.25 cents each.

 How to Earn Chase Ultimate Rewards Points

 There are many methods and credit cards that will help you earn Ultimate Rewards points.
-But in order to take advantage of this new Pay Yourself Back benefit through September 2021, you must hold either the Chase Sapphire Preferred Card or the Chase Sapphire Reserve.
+But in order to take advantage of this Airbnb option, you must hold either the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®.

-Then there is the Chase Sapphire Reserve, the premium version of the Sapphire Preferred Card with many more benefits that makes the annual fee on the card $550 each year.
+Then there is the Chase Sapphire Reserve, the premium version of the Sapphire Preferred Card with many more benefits that brings the annual fee on the card up to $550 each year.

 With that higher annual fee, you get more premium benefits like a $300 travel credit, and airport lounge access.
 You’ll also earn 3x points per dollar spent on dining out at restaurants and travel expenses.

-And for opening the card and spending $4,000 in the first three months of card membership, you will earn 60,000 Chase Ultimate Rewards Points for a limited time.
+And for opening the card and spending $4,000 in the first three months of card membership, you can currently earn 60,000 Chase Ultimate Rewards Points.
 But since the points redeem at a value of 1.5 cents each, these points will be worth a minimum of $900 towards travel or using the Pay Yourself Back benefit.

-Since Airbnb doesn't have a points program of its own, it has been difficult to use points for an Airbnb stay had been difficult.
+Since Airbnb doesn't have a points program of its own, using points for an Airbnb stay had been difficult.
 This solves that, but only for a few more days.

-The best option has been to use Capital One Venture miles to pay for an Airbnb and then via their purchase eraser feature, you could remove the charge at a rate of 1 cent = 1 mile.
+For years, the best option had been to use Capital One Venture miles to pay for an Airbnb and then via their tool to cover travel purchases with miles, you could remove the charge at a rate of 1 cent = 1 mile.
 So a $500 Airbnb would cost you 50,000 Capital One Venture Miles.
 And that's still an option today.